seanrreid/ccs_curriculim_hub/docs/exercises/react-intro/README.md

 ## Must Haves

-- Create two new folders named the following
+- Create a new folder named the following
-  - `react-tic-tac-toe`
   - `react-todo-app`
-- Initialize a git repository in each folder
+- Initialize a git repository in that folder
+- Fork and clone this repo to your local machine: [Tic Tac Toe Starter](https://github.com/seanrreid/tic-tac-toe-starter)

 ## Learning Objectives